 However, a Buddha or Bodhisattva who appears in this manner is using a manifestation that their audience will best understand.
 Therefore, if a Buddha is trying to communicate with a small child, then they appear as a small child.
 But if they are teaching Bodhisattvas in their pure land, they can effectively appear as “bliss” or “clear light”.

 Antiquated Vajrasattva Statue

-In Tibetan Buddhism, Vajrasattva practice is used to purify karma, induce tranquility and also virtue.
+In Tibetan Buddhism, Vajrasattva mantra recitations are used to purify karma, induce tranquility and also virtue.
 There is a 100 syllable mantra and a 6 syllable mantra.
 Indeed, the Vajrasattva short mantra is simple and easy to remember.
 All you need to say is “Om Vajrasattva Hum”.

 “Om Vajrasattva Hum”

 Vajrasattva statues are the centerpiece of Vajrasattva rituals.
 Devotees concentrate on purification of the 5 aggregates during the ritual.
 This is because sentient beings perceive all physical and material form through the 5 aggregates.
 As a result, purification of the aggregates is believed to purify past unwholesome karma.
-Eventually, the elimination of the aggregates can result in emptiness or the “state of Vajradhara”.
+Eventually, the elimination of the aggregates can result in emptiness or the “State of Vajradhara”, commonly known as Nirvana.